sambot-app/sambot.github.io/_pages/privacypolicy.md

 ## Contacting Us

-If you have questions regarding this privacy policy, you may email privacy@jaynjay.app.
+If you have questions regarding this privacy policy, you may email [privacy service](mailto:privacy@sambot.app).
 Please note that account deletion should be done within the Sambot app, not via email requests, for security reasons.

 ## Changes to this policy